Launching to Safety: The Gravity-Defying World of Ejection Seat Operation!

 Initiate an Ejection Seat!

 Elections seat operates when a pilot pulls a ring normally between their legs in the seat pan part of the ejection seat.
 (There is NO ejection button).
 The pulling of the cable fires a number of cartridges that supply gas to retract mechanism the pull the pilot into the seat.
-The main ejection gun located behind and vertically in the back of the ejection seat cartridge fires, the main gun cartidge on top of the ejection gun.
+The main ejection gun located behind and vertically in the back of the ejection seat cartridge fires, the main gun cartridge on top of the ejection gun.

 Ejection Gun